tracee/tracee.github.io/documentation/configuration.md

 Currently there are only two aspects you're able to configure when you're using TracEE:
 * Permitted keys in the propagated invocation context
-* Length of the generated invocation- and sessionId
+* Length of the generated invocation-Id and `sessionId`

-# Filtering propagated context
+## Filtering propagated context

 If not configured otherwise, all TracEE connector modules gracefully accept incoming contexts, pass them down to sub-invocations and post the resulting contexts back to the caller.